-An equipment loan is a secured installment loan designed specifically for the acquisition of, well, equipment.
-Equipment can be defined fairly loosely here, but it almost all cases it describes some kind of tangible asset used in your business operations.
+“Equipment” can be defined fairly loosely in practice, but in almost all cases, it describes some kind of tangible asset used in your business operations.
 These are things like vehicles, machines, computers, appliances, and furniture.
 It does not typically include debt servicing, labor expenses, real estate, buildings, etc.

 You’ll generally want to know what equipment you’re planning to buy when you apply for the loan, including the vendor you’re planning to buy it from.
 Depending on the lender, the money may or may not be paid directly to the vendor instead of passing through you

 Equipment Lines Of Credit